in-the-keyhole/khs-load/README.md

 2. Clone Repo

-3. Open a command line terminal and navigate to the repo directory and enter the following commands
+3. Open a command line terminal, navigate to the repo directory, and then enter these commands:

 ```
     go install
     go build
 ```

-This will create an executable named `khsload` in your directory. that can be executed with this command.
-See previous sections for options.
+That will create an executable named `khsload` in your directory.
+Execute it with this command:

 ```
     ./khsload
 ```
+See previous sections for options.

 ## Plotting Results

-Results saved to a `CSV` file can be plotted to a scatter graph with the following command
+You can plot in a scatter graph saved to a `CSV` file.

-**Run a Load test and save to `test.csv` with the following command**
+**Run a Load test saved to `test.csv` by using the following command:**

 ```
     ./khsload do http://keyholesoftware.com --users 4 --duration 20 --save test.csv
 ```

-**Generate a plot with the resulting `test.csv`**
+**Generate a plot from the generated `test.csv`**

 ```
     ./khsload plot test.csv
 ```

-A scatter based Graph will be plotted to a file named `khsplot.png`

-Here's and example graph
+That command creates a scatter-based graph in a file named `khsplot.png`.

+Example graph:

 ![](khsplot.png)

 ### Configuration YAML

-Instead of a command line flags test options can be defined in a `YAML` based configuration file.
+Instead of supplying command line flags, you can define test options in a `YAML` configuration file.

-Here's an example YAML file...
+An example YAML file...
 ```
 #
 # Number of Users to Simulate